-July 14, 2011 -- To hell with the truth about life on the road this week.
+To hell with the truth about life on the road this week.
 I've got a fictional television show that's better than the truth.
 And it's a hell of a lot funnier, too.

 , a manic, hilarious and gleefully sarcastic sketch show created by David Walliams and Matt Lucas.
 They wrote most of the sketches and appeared as most of the characters thanks to their own talents and brilliant makeup work.

 is ROTFLMAO funny.
 It is total fiction and absolutely true.
 Every word, every character, every sketch, every narrative strand, every eye roll and every facial tic is our lives on the road perfectly captured and hilariously satirized.
 It spares no one and nothing involved with travel.
-It skewers airline owners and employees, passengers and paparazzi, airport security workers and immigration officers, and the entire ridiculous act of flying today.
+It skewers airline owners and employees, the passengers and the paparazzi, airport security workers and immigration officers, and the entire ridiculous act of flying today.
 It is savage.
 And that is why it is roll-on-the-floor-laughing-my-ass-off funny.

 tells the story of the day-to-day life of an airport that bears a striking resemblance to London's Stansted Airport.
 The show is vaguely hung on three airlines: FlyLo, a mashup of EasyJet and Ryanair owned by a lecherous entrepreneur named Omar Baba; Our Lady Air, an Irish discount airline fronted by a gay "air steward" named Fearghal O'Farrell; and Great British Air, a British Airways spoof so slick that it even features BA's premium-class forward- and rear-facing seats.

-Or what to make of Taaj Manzoor (Lucas), a ground-crew staffer, gamely making excuses to flyers when the wing falls off a FlyLo jet and a flight is delayed?
+How can you not howl (and cringe) when you see Penny Carter (Walliams), a Great British Air flight attendant, humiliate two lifelong coach flyers who have been given a gift of first-class travel?
+Or what to make of Taaj Manzoor (Lucas), a ground-crew staffer, gamely making excuses to flyers when a wing falls off a FlyLo jet and a flight is delayed?
 Among his whoppers: There was a volcanic eruption in Bradford; a woman living near the airport asked them not to fly over her house during her cookout; "it's getting quite dark" and the pilot is nervous about night flying; and the pilot was watching Avatar

 Or there's the time Foot confronted poor Manzoor because Ian is convinced that Taaj is a potential security threat.
 Foot's bizarre questioning includes asking Manzoor about his preferred faith ("I prefer the George Michael version," Taaj responds.) and his taste in curry. ("I don't like curry," explains Taaj.
 "I prefer English foods … like pizza and Chinese.")